![]() |

 |

-a rhythmic tuba pulse as she takes her place in the curving line of dancers.
 I can't resist.
 I have to start moving to the beat, doing my best

 to imitate their steps--and friendly hands move me right into the middle